-Drug product labels, also known as prescription labels, contain information about the pharmaceutical product’s manufacturer, directions for use, dosage, expiration date, lot number or batch number, timing, and method of administration.
+Drug product labels, also known as prescription labels, contain information about the pharmaceutical product’s manufacturer, directions for use, dosage, expiration date, lot number or batch number, timing, and method of administration, making accurate drug product labeling translations essential to capturing this information clearly across markets.
 In general, there are two types of drug product labels: over-the-counter (OTC) labels (also known as Drug Facts), and prescription labels.
 For OTC drugs, the Drug Facts are directly printed on the product itself, and provide information about inactive ingredients, active ingredient and purpose, directions, uses, warnings, other information, and sometimes a questions or comments section.
 Unlike OTC labels, prescription drug labels are more complex and varied, and can contain information about the medication dosage, dosing schedules, the prescription’s identification, date filled, and the prescribing doctor and pharmacist who filled the label.
 In addition, drugs can also come with auxiliary warning labels, which provide additional information about how to safely store and administer the medicine.
 Beyond the information found on the drug product itself, pharmacy information sheets, prescribing information (package inserts), and medication guides also contain important information on dosing and ingredients.

-As the demand for pharmaceutical products grows overseas, all labels and information for OTC and prescription drug labels must be translated with extreme accuracy; failure to do so can lead to loss of market share, production delays, and negative brand image.
-CSOFT’s global network of 10,000 linguists and subject matter experts (SMEs) provides highly accurate and timely translations of OTC labels, prescription labels, auxiliary labels, drug study labels, pharmacy information sheets, package inserts, and medication guides to help life science expand into new markets with confidence.
+As the demand for pharmaceutical products grows in overseas markets, all labels and information for OTC and prescription drug labels must be translated with extreme accuracy; failure to do so can lead to loss of market share, production delays, and negative brand image.
+CSOFT Health Sciences’ global network of 10,000 linguists and subject matter experts (SMEs) provide highly accurate and timely translations of OTC labels, prescription labels, auxiliary labels, drug study labels, pharmacy information sheets, package inserts, and medication guides to help life science companies expand into new markets with confidence.

 Package Label and Insert Translations

 Drug labels provide users with important information on dosage, warnings, as well as active and inactive ingredients.
-Beyond the labels on the packaging itself, drug product labeling can also include documents pharmacy information sheets, package inserts, and medication guides.
+Beyond the labels on the packaging itself, drug product labeling can also include documents like pharmacy information sheets, package inserts, and medication guides.
 These documents give patients vital information on black box warnings, contraindications, adverse interactions, and even uses in specific populations.
-As research is increasingly being conducted into the impacts of drugs on diverse populations, providing accurate package label and insert translations are not only vital for gaining market access, but also informing different groups that have limited English proficiency (LEP) so they can be more empowered to make the right choices about their health.
-CSOFT’s network of 10,000 in-country linguists and SMEs accurately and quickly translates over-the-counter and prescription labels, auxiliary labels, and documentation such as pharmacy information sheets, medication guides, and package inserts in more than 250 languages.
+As research is increasingly being conducted into the impacts of drugs on diverse populations, providing accurate package label and insert translations are not only vital for gaining market access, but also for informing different groups that have limited English proficiency (LEP) so they can be more empowered to make the right choices about their health.
+CSOFT Health Sciences’ global network of 10,000 in-country linguists and subject matter experts (SMEs) accurately and quickly translate over-the-counter (OTC) and prescription labels, auxiliary labels, and documentation such as pharmacy information sheets, medication guides, and package inserts in more than 250 languages.

 Learn more about package label and insert translations.